stuhood/avro-sbt/README.md

 (It defaults to `src/main/java`, which will probably work just fine for you.)

 **Finally**, compile your project. avro-sbt will generate fresh source files for your schemas and protocols before it compiles things.
 It should *just work*.

+Oh, and if you want Avro to clean the generated Java sources when it cleans your compiled `.class` files, do this:

+    override def cleanAction = super.cleanAction dependsOn(cleanAvro)

+But please only do this if `avroOutputPath` doesn't have anything you would miss.
+Because `clean-avro` will nuke it.

 License